Skip to main content

 }

 Yes.
-Generate a read_write API token in your project settings, store it as a CI secret, and set apiToken in your config to process.env.LAZYLOCALES_API_TOKEN.
+Generate a read_write API token in your project settings, store it as a CI secret named LAZYLOCALES_API_KEY, and the CLI will use it automatically.
 See the CI/CD guide for examples with GitHub Actions, GitLab CI, and Vercel.

 Endpoint categoryLimit